 PHILADELPHIA, PA - Here’s a brief lowdown on the city’s history, food, neighborhoods, sports, beer and other key areas of interest:

 Philadelphia is the birthplace of the United States and the country’s first World Heritage City.
-Our Founding Fathers met, discussed, debated and formed a new country in Philadelphia.
+Our Founding Fathers met, discussed, debated, and formed a new country in Philadelphia.
 The two most important documents in our history, the Declaration of Independence and U.S. Constitution, were drafted and signed here.
-Independence Hall, one of only 20 World Heritage sites in the country, stands just steps away from the mighty Liberty Bell, a symbol of the abolitionist movement.
+Independence Hall, one of only 20 World Heritage Sites in the country, stands just steps away from the mighty Liberty Bell, a symbol of the abolitionist movement.

 Philadelphia Art & Culture

-Museums and institutions house collections devoted to science, animals, literature, African-American culture, Jewish-American history, chemistry and even medical oddities.
+Museums and institutions house collections devoted to science, animals, literature, African-American culture, Jewish-American history, chemistry, and even medical oddities.

 What makes up Philly’s diverse dining scene?
 Street food, 300+ bring-your-own-bottle (BYOB) restaurants, sidewalk seating reminiscent of European cities, bars with great food, craft pizza spots, vegetarian and vegan eateries (that aren’t just for vegetarians and vegans) and the storied Reading Terminal Market and Italian Market.
-And, of course, cheesesteaks.
+Moreover, of course, cheesesteaks.

 In 1998, the Rittenhouse neighborhood saw Philly’s first restaurant with sidewalk seating (Rouge), a trend that’s now ubiquitous, with nearly 400 alfresco establishments across town.
-Old City’s success story began nearly 20 years ago when Ellen Yin opened Fork just a couple blocks away from America’s most historic square mile.
+Old City’s success story began almost 20 years ago when Ellen Yin opened Fork just a couple blocks away from America’s most historic square mile.
 Midtown Village, which includes the Gayborhood, forged its personality thanks to a small-business influx along 13th Street.
 South Philly’s restaurant-packed East Passyunk and north-of-Center City’s Fishtown have become destinations all their own for families, professionals, artists.
 Graduate Hospital experienced a similar boom, with most of its public and retail space along South Street.